 Board of Advisors

-The National Center Board of Advisors is a labor-management board with a balanced membership of higher education administrators and union leaders.
+The National Center Board of Advisors is a labor-management board with a balanced membership of administrators and union leaders.
 The Board meets semi-annually to provide guidance to the Executive Director in the functioning of the National Center, to help maintain a cooperative dialogue among labor representatives and administrators in higher education, and to provide ideas and support for the National Center’s initiatives including an annual conference and a bi-annual directory.

 Deborah Bell is Executive Director of the Professional Staff Congress (Local 2334, AFT), a labor union representing 25,000 faculty and professional staff at the City University of New York (CUNY), the nation’s largest urban public university.
 The union seeks to improve compensation and working conditions for its members and to expand resources for public higher education.
 She has been at the PSC since 2001, and before that she worked for 23 years for District Council 37, AFSCME, where she served in a variety of positions including Chief Negotiator and Director of Public Policy.
 She started her career in New York City government as a city planner.
 In her current job, she is primarily an administrator, but her areas of expertise include collective bargaining, health care and retirement policy, as well as economic policy issues affecting women workers.